car251290/myMemories/README.md

 ## MongoDB Atlas
-Move faster with a true multi-cloud database service for MongoDB built for agile teams who’d rather spend time building apps than managing databases.
+Move faster with a true multi-cloud database service for MongoDB built for agile teams who’d rather spend time building apps than managing databases. only globally distributed, multi-cloud database.
+Deploy your data across 70+ regions or create a multi-cloud cluster to enable applications that make use of two or more clouds at the same time.

 ## HTTP Status Codes
 This page is created from HTTP status code information found at ietf.org and Wikipedia.